martinbkaiser/canvas-particle-network/README.md

 Please note that the higher the density, the more computationally intensive / slower each animation step becomes!

+#### options.refreshRateLimit

+Type: `Number`
+Default: 2

+This will slow the refresh rate of the particle draw loop, optimizing the particles for less CPU use.
+If you lower the refresh time you can add more particle density.

+* 1 is normal refresh rate
+* 2 is half refresh rate
+* 3 is 33% refresh rate
+* 4 is 25% refresh rate

 ## Roadmap

 * Have a suggestion?
 Let me know!